GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

   - a Middle region (reservoir layer, elementary tag = 2)
   - a Bottom region (underburden, elementary tag = 3)

 A single injection wellbore will be at the center of the reservoir.
-The picture shows an example of the 8-core METIS partitioning used to lauch the simulation.
+The picture shows an example of the 8-core METIS partitioning used to launch the simulation.

 ------------------------------------